pyrochlore/obsidian-tracker/examples/ErrorMessages.md

 ```

 ## Output
-No output type provided, choose line, bar, or summary
+No output type provided, choose 'line', 'bar', or 'summary'.
 ``` tracker
 searchType: tag
 searchTarget: weight
 ```

 ## Line Chart
-The Parameter lineColor allows only one input for the single target
+The Parameter 'lineColor' allows only one input for the single target
 ``` tracker
 searchType: tag
 searchTarget: weight